kpb/cultureofcode.online/content/blog/muse/lean-coffee-meeting.md

 ---
-title: "Lean Coffee Meeting...is this weeks muse"
+title: "Lean Coffee...is this weeks muse"
 date: 2020-08-25
 categories:
   - muse